Stochastic gradient descent with noise of machine learning type. Part II: Continuous time analysis: Introduction

 \subsection{Context}

-Stochastic gradient descent algorithms have been an active field of study since the middle of the 20th century \cite{robbins1951stochastic}, before rising to great prominence in the context of deep learning around the turn of the century.
+Stochastic gradient descent algorithms have been an active field of study since the middle of the 20th century \cite{robbins1951stochastic}, before rising to great prominence in the context of deep learning around the turn of the century -- see also \cite{bottou2018optimization} for an overview.
 A continuum description was derived rigorously in \cite{li2017stochastic} as the SDE \eqref{eq intro sde} driven by Gaussian noise.
 Earlier works such as \cite{mandt2016variational,mandt2015continuous} used an SDE model heuristically under homogeneous noise assumptions, but with an eye on advanced optimizers such as Adagrad.

 Continuous time SGD in this context was studied e.g.\ in \cite{sirignano2020stochastic,sirignano2017stochastic} for possibly non-homogeneous but bounded noise and in a scaling that is the continuous time analogue of decaying learning rates.
-Different works have studied continuous time SGD under the assumption that the covariance matrix of noise $\Sigma$ is \begin{itemize} \item isotropic and homogeneous \cite{welling2011bayesian,neelakantan2015adding,ge2015escaping,raginsky2017non} or \item equal to the Hessian of the loss function \cite{jastrzkebski2017three, luo2020many, zhu2018anisotropic,smith2017bayesian,liu2020stochastic,hoffer2017train}. \end{itemize} Neither heuristic captures realistic noise in machine learning, which is of low rank and vanishes where the objective function is zero.
-The Hessian heuristic produces interesting results in convex optimization, but is ill-defined in machine learning applications, where under fairly general conditions the Hessian is {\em not} positive semi-definite in {\em any} neighbourhood of a global minimum \cite[Appendix B]{discrete_sgd}.
-As any covariance matrix is positive semi-definite, the Hessian approximation cannot be used even at points closed to the minimum, and further geometric conditions have to be imposed.
-The reason behind this is that the set of minimizers
+Different works have studied continuous time SGD under the assumption that the covariance matrix of noise $\Sigma$ is \begin{itemize} \item isotropic and homogeneous \cite{welling2011bayesian,neelakantan2015adding,ge2015escaping,raginsky2017non} or \item equal to the Hessian of the loss function \cite{jastrzkebski2017three, luo2020many, zhu2018anisotropic,smith2017bayesian,liu2020stochastic,hoffer2017train,xie2020diffusion}. \end{itemize} Neither heuristic captures realistic noise in machine learning, which is of low rank and vanishes where the objective function is zero.
+Anisotropy plays a key role in understanding the success of deep learning in real applications \cite{zhu2018anisotropic}.
+The Hessian heuristic is justified close to the global minimum, where it important directions in the Hessian, but not the fact that the noise vanishes.
+Despite occasional claims to the contrary, the Hessian heuristic is not equally justified at general critical points.
+The gradient, Hessian, and noise covariance matrix of the mean squared loss function \eqref{eq mse loss} are given by